ShostyTalaa/Task-management-App/README.md

 # Task-management-App: FocusFlow
-The daily drip eition
-Creation,viewing,updating and deletion of tasks
+The daily drip edition: Creation,viewing,updating and deletion of tasks